 If you choose a local recording, your recorded file will be saved on your computer at the end of the meeting.
 Please note that the file may be as big as 1GB per hour of recording, and the finalization of the recording will necessitate some processing power for some time on the computer.

 For cloud recordings you have 500MB space on the Zoom cloud, this consumption can be surpassed occasionally as it consumes from a storage pool assigned to CERN Zoom account as a whole, but in general try to keep you consumption below that limit.
-Cloud recording are deleted after 7 days.
-Cloud recordings should be stored in the EU Zoom cloud.
+Cloud recording are deleted after 15 days.
+CERN Cloud recordings are stored in the EU Zoom cloud.

 Only the host and the co-hosts of an event can start a cloud recording.
 A local recording can be started by a participant if the host of the meeting gives this right during the meeting.
 In that case also a local copy of the recorded meeting will be available at the participant computer.